majidm55/tweeter/README.md

 # Tweeter Project

 Tweeter is a single-page Twitter clone.
 All the front-end code was written by me.
-The base back-end code(server/routes) was provided by LHL, and some modifications were made to link it to monogdb.
+The base back-end code(server/routes) was provided by LHL, and some modifications were made to link it to mongodb.

 This project uses port 8080 (<http://localhost:8080/> in your browser.).